shepherd92/personal_website/content/authors/peter_juhasz/_index.md

 <div style="text-align: justify">

-I am a PhD Fellow in Mathematics and hold membership in the Stochastics group at Aarhus University, Denmark.
-My doctoral research explores the combination of discrete stochastic processes and topological data analysis.
+I am a PhD Fellow in Mathematics and a member of the Stochastics group at Aarhus University, Denmark.
+My doctoral research delves into the combination of discrete stochastic processes and topological data analysis.

-Before my PhD fellowship, I served as a deep learning researcher in the field of automated driving at Bosch Group Hungary.
-Earlier, I also worked as a software architect in the same domain.
+Prior to my doctoral studies, I worked as a deep learning researcher in the field of automated driving at Bosch Group Hungary.
+Additionally, I have experience as a software architect in the same domain.
+I started my career at Ericsson Telecommunications Hungary as a software engineer for mobile network routers.

 I received my MSc degree in Physics from Budapest University of Technology and Economics.